Description

 Causes

-Mutations in the MSTN gene cause myostatin-related muscle hypertrophy.
+Variants (also known as mutations) in the MSTN gene cause myostatin-related muscle hypertrophy.
 The MSTN gene provides instructions for making a protein called myostatin, which is active in muscles used for movement (skeletal muscles) both before and after birth.
-This protein normally restrains muscle growth, ensuring that muscles do not grow too large.
-Mutations that reduce the production of functional myostatin lead to an overgrowth of muscle tissue.
+This protein normally limits muscle growth, ensuring that muscles do not grow too large.
+Variants that reduce the production of functional myostatin lead to an overgrowth of muscle tissue.

 Inheritance

 Myostatin-related muscle hypertrophy has a pattern of inheritance known as incomplete autosomal dominance.
-People with a mutation in both copies of the MSTN gene in each cell (homozygotes) have significantly increased muscle mass and strength.
-People with a mutation in one copy of the MSTN gene in each cell (heterozygotes) also have increased muscle bulk, but to a lesser degree.
+People with a variant in both copies of the MSTN gene in each cell (homozygotes) have significantly increased muscle mass and strength.
+People with a variant in one copy of the MSTN gene in each cell (heterozygotes) also have increased muscle bulk, but to a lesser degree.

 Other Names for This Condition